Tips on paying for summer camp

 Financial aid and savings from camps:

-• Sibling discounts: If your children are close in age, consider sending them to the same camp.
+• Sibling discount camps: If your children are close in age, consider sending them to the same camp.
 Most offer a discount if two children from the same family are attending.
 Call ahead and book early to make sure both your children get a spot in the camp.
 There is an added benefit of knowing your children will feel less homesick because they are away together.

 Tips for obtaining tax credits